idearun/techpin-bot/README.md

 A Telegram bot for the Techpin.ir

-What can this bot do❔
+What can this bot do:

 ▶️ Watch the list of startups depending on their categories